ypid/dotfiles/README.md

-This git repo tracks a few of my personal config files for some programs
+This git repo tracks a few of my personal config files for some programs.

 # Contents

-`.bash_public`
-> Bash alias and other settings
+`.zshrc`
+> My ZSH configuration, mostly based on [oh-my-zsh][]

+` .zsh_bindings`
+> My key bindings for ZSH.
+Mainly history-beginning-search and all that good stuff.

 `.bashrc`
 > .bashrc to enable color, read other files and so on

+` .shellrc`
+> Common configuration parsed by all shells (Bash and ZSH)

+`.shell_public`
+> Shell alias and other settings

 `.gitconfig`
 > Configuration for git including a few aliases